-Across two decades as a faculty member at Northwestern, Professor Stern has been recognized for her teaching, receiving the Associated Student Government's Mortar Board Award (1992-1993), the Panhellenic Association Teaching Recognition Award (1999), the Weinberg College of Arts and Sciences Distinguished Teaching Award (2001), the Associated Student Government Faculty Honor Roll (2011), and the Weinberg College Outstanding Freshman Adviser (2012).
+Across two decades as a faculty member at Northwestern, Professor Stern has been recognized for her teaching, receiving the Associated Student Government's Mortar Board Award (1992-1993), the Panhellenic Association Teaching Recognition Award (1999), the Weinberg College of Arts and Sciences Distinguished Teaching Award (2001), the Associated Student Government Faculty Honor Roll (2011 and 2013), and the Weinberg College Outstanding Freshman Adviser (2012).
 In 2008, she was named Charles Deering McCormick Professor of Teaching Excellence.

 Publications by Julia Stern